mhpatel96/GitMarkdownGuide/Github guide.md

 ### Merging changes to branches

-To merge the changes from the Fixtemp branch in the example back to the main branch, use the git merge command.
+To merge the changes from the Fixtemp branch in the example back to the main branch, use the "git merge" command.
 The command includes a note, then the name of the branch.

 ![](./images/git_merge.jpg)

 ### Deleting a branch

-Once changes have been merged, in this example to the main branch, the branch can be deleted with git branch -d, then the name of the branch.
+Once changes have been merged, in this example to the main branch, the branch can be deleted with the command "git branch -d ${Branch name}".

 ![](./images/delete_branch.jpg)